linrax: A JAX Compatible, Simplex Method Linear Program Solver: Control Nudging for Robust Safety

-where $\phi^f$ is the flow of the system from initial condition $x_0 \in \calX_0$ at time $0$ under inputs $u_\mathrm{ff}(t)$ and $\bfw(t)$ at time $t$.
-If the full reachable set is guaranteed to be safe, \eg, to avoid an obstacle $\calO\subseteq\R^n$, then the system is robust to any changes in initial condition and/or disturbances applied.
+where $\phi^f$ is the flow of~\eqref{eq:nlsys} from initial condition $x_0 \in \calX_0$ under inputs $u_\mathrm{ff}(t)$ and $\bfw(t)$ at time $t$.
+If the full reachable set is safe, \eg, avoids an obstacle $\calO\subseteq\R^n$, then the system is robust to initial condition and/or applied disturbances.